-Expedition Essentials: Backpacking Gear
+Expedition Essentials: Gear for Michigan Backpacking Adventures

 Fall backpacking means less crowds, more colors, and better opportunities for trekking without summer's heat or bugs.
-Before you reach the trailhead, be sure to pack in these 10 essential gear items for your next backpacking adventure.
+Before you reach the trailhead, be sure to pack in these 10 essential gear items for your next Michigan backpacking adventure.

 In the survivalist competition show “Alone” - which we highly recommend you binge if you haven’t been converted already - each contestant is allotted only 10 items for the duration of their isolation in the wilderness.
 Yes, that’s extreme, even in spite of each contestant’s standing as an expert survivalist.
-However, to kick off our #ExpeditionEssentials series, we want to provide our own top 10 list of essential gear for any backpacking venture into the backcountry.
+However, to kick off our #ExpeditionEssentials series, we want to provide our own top 10 list of essential gear for any Michigan backpacking venture into the backcountry.

 Please note that there are several extremely important factors to consider when preparing for any backcountry expedition.
 These include the expected length of your trip, climate, your fitness level, pack weight, access to water, and whether you will be hiking solo or with a crew (if with a crew, also factor in their backpacking experience levels).